Skip to content

 7. Diagnostics — Build troubleshooting procedures

-8. Partner Showcase — Present your solution professionally
+8. Team Showcase — Present your solution professionally

-Not all teams will complete all challenges — the goal is mastering the agentic workflow.
+Not all teams will complete all challenges — the goal is mastering the platform engineering workflow.

 Print and distribute to each team member (up to 5 per team).